 - Developing a broader fan base with the help of using Hashtags on Google+.
 For example, someone interested in SEO could click on the #seo Hashtag in Google+, and they'd be shown other content tagged #seo.

-- Potentially increasing your content’s visibility in Google compared to your competitors.
-High quality content tied to a credible Google+ account can be given priority by Google meaning more visibility and potential traffic.
+- Potentially increasing your content’s visibility on Google compared to your competitors.
+High quality content tied to a credible Google+ account can be given priority by Google, meaning more visibility and potential traffic.

 9. Don’t acquire or buy spammy links

 Google's spam detection system is only getting better, and the penalties for being associated with a spammy domains are only getting steeper.
 Sites that link to spam will, at best, perform much worse than they did before, and at worst, completely disappear from Google’s search results.